 1. El Malecon.
 This place is character of it's own.
 7kms by the ocean, where all Havana hangs out, they call it the largest coach in the world.
 It's the perfect spot to catch the sunset and feel the breeze that cools off the hot Havana days.
-At nights young and old hangs out there, home is too hot to stay in, and most likely you live with all your extended family so it gives people a break.
+At night young and old hang out there, home is too hot to stay in, and most likely you live with all your extended family so it gives people a break.
 On the weekends teenagers dress up as if they were going out to a club, buy some beers or rum and head towards el Malecon, there's music and people dancing.
 You can barely find a place to sit on a Saturday at midnight.

 2. Fusterlandia.
 Cuban artist Jose Fuster has made his house and his neighborhood into a piece of art.
 Think Gaudi meets Picasso meets the Cuban revolution.
 The project is called 'La alegria de vivir' (The joy of living) and its a colorful mix of architecture, scenes and characters that surround you while walking through the streets of this place.
 The best part of it is that the initiative has brought business and tourism to the area, that otherwise would just be another poor neighborhood on the outskirts of the city.

 3. La Bodeguita del Medio.
 The classic Havana bar, with the best, most expensive Mojitos and excellent live music.
 Ernest Hemingway use to hang out here.
 This is a very touristic place but definitely worth visiting just for fun.